-A minimum concentration of 10^{-3} M places limits on the smallest amount of analyte that we can successfully analyze.
+A minimum concentration of 10^{-3} M places limits on the smallest amount of analyte we can analyze successfully.
 For example, suppose our analyte has a formula weight of 120 g/mol.
-To successfully monitor the titration's end point using an indicator or with a pH probe, the titrand needs an initial volume of approximately 25 mL.
-If we assume that the analyte's formula weight is 120 g/mol, then each sample must contain at least 3 mg of analyte.
-For this reason, acid-base titrations are generally limited to major and minor analytes (see Figure 3.6 in Chapter 3).
+To successfully monitor the titration's end point using an indicator or a pH probe, the titrand needs an initial volume of approximately 25 mL.
+If we assume the analyte's formula weight is 120 g/mol, then each sample must contain at least 3 mg of analyte.
+For this reason, acid-base titrations generally are limited to major and minor analytes (see Figure 3.5 in Chapter 3).
 We can extend the analysis of gases to trace analytes by pulling a large volume of the gas through a suitable collection solution.

 One goal of analytical chemistry is to extend analyses to smaller samples.
-Here we describe two interesting approaches to titrating μ L and pL samples.
-In one experimental design (Figure 9.24), samples of 20-100 μL were held by capillary action between a flat-surface pH electrode and a stainless steel sample stage.8 The titrant was added by using the oscillations of a piezoelectric ceramic device to move an angled glass rod in and out of a tube connected to a reservoir containing the titrant.
-Each time the glass tube was withdrawn an approximately 2 nL microdroplet of titrant was released.
-The microdroplets were allowed to fall onto the sample, with mixing accomplished by spinning the sample stage at 120 rpm.
-A total of 450 microdroplets, with a combined volume of 0.81-0.84 μL, was dispensed between each pH measurement.
-In this fashion a titration curve was constructed.
-This method was used to titrate solutions of 0.1 M HCl and 0.1 M CH3COOH with 0.1 M NaOH.
+Here we describe two interesting approaches to titrating μL and pL samples.
+In one experimental design (Figure 9.24), samples of 20-100 μL are held by capillary action between a flat-surface pH electrode and a stainless steel sample stage.8 The titrant is added using the oscillations of a piezoelectric ceramic device to move an angled glass rod in and out of a tube connected to a reservoir that contains the titrant.
+Each time the glass tube is withdrawn an approximately 2 nL microdroplet of titrant is released.
+The microdroplets are allowed to fall onto the sample, with mixing accomplished by spinning the sample stage at 120 rpm.
+A total of 450 microdroplets, with a combined volume of 0.81-0.84 μL, is dispensed between each pH measurement.
+In this fashion a titration curve is constructed.
+This method has been used to titrate solutions of 0.1 M HCl and 0.1 M CH3COOH with 0.1 M NaOH.
 Absolute errors ranged from a minimum of +0.1% to a maximum of -4.1%, with relative standard deviations from 0.15% to 4.7%.
-Sample as small as 20 μL were successfully titrated.
+Samples as small as 20 μL were titrated successfully.